hildebrandtlab/BiochemicalAlgorithms.jl/CODE_OF_CONDUCT.md

 The development of our project requires the participation and work of many.
 We value your participation and want to foster a welcoming and empathic environment for everyone.
-Please take your time and read and value this code of conduct.
+Please take your time and read and value this Code of Conduct.

 ## The short version: